jacebenson/cedar/docs/docs/typescript/generated-types.md

 ## Under the Hood

-Redwood uses [GraphQL Code Generator](https://www.graphql-code-generator.com) (aka graphql-codegen) to generate types for your GraphQL operations and SDLs.
+Cedar uses [GraphQL Code Generator](https://www.graphql-code-generator.com) (aka graphql-codegen) to generate types for your GraphQL operations and SDLs.
 It's even configured to use the types from your generated Prisma Client, to make sure that your resolvers are strongly typed!

 ### Customizing GraphQL Code Generation